Your free business.com+ membership unlocks exclusive tech deals and advisor support

 CSR can include various initiatives, including the following:

-Generally, CSR initiatives fall into specific categories:
+Generally, CSR initiatives fall into several broad categories, including the following:

 • Environmental responsibility